mr-rycho/embian/README.md

 Instead it just uses Emby's public API to crawl through the whole repository and change folder's properties.
 You have to manually start Embian when you want to sync tags in Emby's folders' metadata with special "tag" files in filesystem.

-Actually Embian can do a bit more: it is a generic crawling routine with pluggable strategies.
+Actually Embian can do a bit more: it is a generic crawling routine with pluggable visitors.
 Currently there are two:
 - apply/remove "priv" tag
 - fix sortnames (see below)